mattyod/matic/README.md

 ### Example projects
 There are currently two example projects available, which are full project folders not yet built with Matic, to aid as examples of how to structure your project folder to work with Matic:

   * [very simple example](https://github.com/mattyod/matic-very-simple-example).
 Which contains one schema file and one template file.
+[Generated mark up](http://mattyod.github.com/matic-very-simple-example/).
   * [simple example](https://github.com/mattyod/matic-simple-example).
 Which contains one schema file and a more structured template set-up with includes and mixins.
+[Generated mark up](http://mattyod.github.com/matic-simple-example/).

 A more complex example which includes sub schema support is currently underway and will be available shortly.